Redesigning DataUP for scalable future growth

 How strategic alignment would define what success looks like

 To ensure the DataUP redesign moved beyond aesthetics, I led a discovery phase focused on strategic alignment with leadership.
-Through stakeholder workshops and quantitative research, I bridged the gap between business goals and user needs, defining success before starting the design.
-This objective-driven framework shifted the focus from subjective preferences to growth-oriented prioritization.
-By codifying these insights early, we ensured that the final product was not just a website, but a validated business tool designed to convert high-level data expertise into measurable market authority.
+Through stakeholder workshops and quantitative research, I bridged the gap between business objectives and user needs, defining measurable success criteria before beginning the design phase.
+This objective-driven framework shifted focus from subjective preferences to growth-oriented prioritization.
+By codifying these insights early, we ensured that the final product was not merely a website, but a validated business tool designed to convert high-level data expertise into measurable market authority.

 Business Goals & KPIs

-To transform DataUP into a scalable growth engine, we identified two core objectives that served as the primary indicators of the platform’s performance:
+To transform DataUP into a scalable growth engine, two core objectives were identified to serve as the primary performance indicators of the platform:

 Success Metrics